-The Authenticated Persistent Session certified capability class defines a long lived, persistent context for exchanging messages between a health and fitness services application and a PHG application.
+The Authenticated Persistent Session Certified Capability Class defines a long lived, persistent context for exchanging messages between a Health & Fitness services application and a PHG application.
 The context is persistent in that it maintains operational state across TCP connections, pausing when the underlying TCP connection is lost and resuming when it is re-established.
 The session is long lived in that applications maintain the session for whatever time duration is required.

 Long lived persistent sessions support applications that send occasional messages requiring a timely response.

-NOTE 1 - These guidelines define an Authenticated Persistent Session certified capability class for a PHG application (APS-CCC-PHG) and for a health and fitness services application (APS-CCC-Services Interface).
+NOTE 1 - These guidelines define an Authenticated Persistent Session Certified Capability Class for a PHG application (APS-CCC-PHG) and for a Health & Fitness services application (APS-CCC-Services Interface).
 The notation APS-CCC is used as a shorthand when it is not necessary to disambiguate between the actual service and PHG CCCs.

 The APS-CCC is optimized for sending messages over networks where bandwidth, power, and IP resources are limited.
 The optimization is obtained by eliminating PHG application based polling.
 The APS-CCC defines an optional wake up capability based on the short message service (SMS) for use when the PHG has cellular network connectivity.
-This capability allows the health and fitness services application to wake up a PHG application that no longer has IP connectivity due to the cellular network reallocating inactive resources.
+This capability allows the Health & Fitness services application to wake up a PHG application that no longer has IP connectivity due to the cellular network reallocating inactive resources.
 Implementations that support SMS may be able to take advantage of this optional capability in order to minimize their network utilization.

-The term Authenticated Persistent Session (APS) describes the concept of the persistent session as defined in this Recommendation.
+The term Authenticated Persistent Session (APS) describes the concept of the persistent session as defined in this design guidelines document.
 A related term, authenticated persistent binding (APB) is used to describe the information resource exchanged during persistent session establishment.
-We qualify persistent session and persistent binding with authenticated to emphasize a relationship that the health and fitness services application creates between the APB resource and a PHG application security credential in order to ensure proper authentication when the PHG application resumes a persistent session.
+We qualify persistent session and persistent binding with authenticated to emphasize a relationship that the Health & Fitness services application creates between the APB resource and a PHG application security credential in order to ensure proper authentication when the PHG application resumes a persistent session.